mazzilio/mazzilio-content-kit/README.md

 - Add a GitHub Star to mazzilio's media kit!
 - Connect with me and let me know what improvements or feedback I can make. :)

-Thanks so much for your interest in growing the reach of the Well app!

 # ⚠️ License
-The Well app is free and open-source software licensed under the GNU General Public License v3.0.
+My content kit is free and open-source software licensed under the GNU General Public License v3.0.
 <br />

 ## Want to run it locally?